What Does HIPAA Enforcement Look Like in 2018?

 - Not securing PHI on portable devices

-Make HIPAA compliance a perpetual action in your organization.
+In conclusion, you must make HIPAA compliance a perpetual action in your organization.
 It’s an ongoing process that requires constant attention.
 Revisit our A Year in the Life of HIPAA blog post to see what you need to do on a yearly basis to stay ahead of the game.
-Keeping HIPAA compliance at the top of your to-do list can set your organization up for cyber and financial security.
+Above all, keeping HIPAA compliance at the top of your to-do list sets your organization up for cyber and financial security.